Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 <br><br><img src = "Images/Step4/Part1/Step9.png"><br><br>
 The final step is to synthesize this design into hardware.

-10. Double-click the **System Generator** token to open the Properties Editor.
+10. Double-click the **Vitis Model Composer Hub** block to open the Properties Editor.
+Click on the FIR subsystem on the left.

-11. On the Compilation tab, make sure the Compilation target is IP Catalog.
+11. On the _HDL Settings_ tab, make sure the _Compilation Type_ is IP Catalog.

-12. On the Clocking tab, under Perform analysis select **Post Synthesis** and from the Analyzer type menu select **Resource**.
+12. On the HDL Analysis tab, under _Perform Analysis_ select **Post Synthesis** and from the _Analyzer Type_ menu select **Resource**.
 This option gives the resource utilization details after completion.

 13. Click **Generate** to compile the design into a hardware description.
 After completion, it generates the resource utilization in Resource Analyzer window as shown in the following figure.
 <br><br><img src = "Images/Step4/Part1/Step13.png"><br><br>